 Chris is a business coach for top performing entrepreneurs, helping them build the systems and habits to maximize their time, energy, and focus towards building their business and designing their personal lives.
 He regularly writes about personal effectiveness and transformation on his blog and leads workshops to organizations about productivity.
-As a former professional poker player, he was ranked as one of the top 20 online poker players in the world.
+As a former professional poker player, he was ranked as one of the top 20 online players in the world.
 As a growth marketer, he successfully helped several early-stage startups reach scale through analytics optimization and cross-channel customer development.
-In his spare time, Chris loves traveling and improv comedy, visiting 65 countries and performing regularly at the Magnet Theater in NYC.
+In his spare time, Chris loves traveling, photography, and comedy — visiting 65 countries and performing at the Magnet Theater and the Comedy Cellar in NYC.

 Played poker professionally for four years.
 What started as a lucrative hobby during university became my full-time focus as I moved from small buy-in tournaments to playing against the best players in the world at the highest limits available both online and in person all around the world.